saeid/CodingKeyGeneratorMacro/README.md

 ```

 ## Limitation
-In current state attached macros have bug/limitation which doesn't allow to use a reference of the type in macros argument and it results to *Circular reference resolving attached macro* error.
+In current state @attached macros have bug/limitation which doesn't allow to use a reference of the type in macro's argument list.
+It results to *Circular reference resolving attached macro* error.

 ## Licence
 CodingKeyGeneratorMacro is available under the MIT license.
 See the [LICENSE.txt](https://github.com/saeid/CodingKeyGeneratorMacro/blob/main/LICENSE) file for more info.